Symphony No. 90 (Haydn)

 Symphony No. 90 in C major, Hoboken I/90, was written by Joseph Haydn in 1788 as part of a three-symphony commission by Count d'Ogny for the Concert de la Loge Olympique.
 It is occasionally referred to as The Letter R – referring to an older method of cataloguing Haydn's symphonic output.
 This triptych also includes Haydn's own Symphony No. 91 and Symphony No. 92.

 Movements

-The symphony is in standard four-movement form and scored for flute, two oboes, two bassoons, two horns, two trumpets, timpani, continuo (harpsichord) and strings.
+The symphony is scored for flute, two oboes, two bassoons, two horns, two trumpets, timpani, continuo (harpsichord) and strings.